nathanial/geist/RuntimeVoxelsPlan.md

 **Integration Notes (from code audit)**
 - Mesh grouping key: Replace all uses of `FaceMaterial` as a map key in `ChunkMeshCPU`/`ChunkRender` with `MaterialId` (or `RenderKey`).
 Update `meshing_core` and upload paths accordingly.
 - Shader selection: Use material/block metadata for shader choice.
 Add `render_tag` (e.g., `"leaves"`) to materials or allow a block-type override; update `app.rs` to assign the leaves shader based on this tag.
 - Lighting: `LightGrid::compute_with_borders_buf(buf, store, reg)` now accepts the registry and seeds skylight through blocks with `blocks_skylight=false` (e.g., leaves).
+Block-light/beacon BFS uses `propagates_light`.
+- Slabs/Stairs: Defined as registry block types with `state_schema`; per-face materials selected via `by = "material"`.
+Mesher passes `{ material: <key> }` props and prefers registry material resolution with fallback.
-- Occlusion by shape: Mesher now consults registry types to decide occlusion for cube-like blocks; slabs/stairs retain legacy rules until registry shapes are introduced.
-Implement final per-shape rules via `Shape` helpers once runtime blocks land.
+- Occlusion by shape: Mesher consults registry types for cube-like occlusion; slabs/stairs retain precise top/bottom occlusion using legacy state for now.
+After runtime `Block` migration, swap to registry state-driven occlusion via `Shape` helpers and remove legacy matches.
 - Light propagation flags: Skylight uses `blocks_skylight`; block-light uses `propagates_light`.
 BFS updated to honor these flags (current default allows only air).
 - Leaves collision: Keep leaves `solid=true` for collisions to match current behavior unless changed via config.
 - Material resolution: Implement a resolver that maps `(block, face, state)` to `MaterialId` (for cubes) and use per-shape emitters for non-cubes; both paths feed `MaterialId` to meshing/grouping.